 Did you ever ask yourself what separates the very best bike racers in the world from the best bike racers in the world?
 Me too.
-And the answer might be the secret to why some people dominate the ultra-endurance gravel scene or how promising Juniors and U23 cyclists can give a pro career a serious go.
+The answer might be the secret to why some people dominate the ultra-endurance gravel scene or how promising Juniors and U23 cyclists can give a pro career a serious go.
 What I’m talking about is fatigue resistance.
 Because with better stamina comes improved endurance.

 We might not be the only ones impressed by the pro’s stamina but science is also.
 And researchers just delivered some great pro-riders data.